winglim701/petRegistration/README.md

-# Basic Project
+# Pet Registration Project
-## Basic Project Structure
+## Basic java project

-Default Structure for A Basic Project
+The objective of this exercise is to create an application which registers a user and their number of pets into the system.
+Display the price of registering the pets for the number of year to the user and exit the system.

 *Java 7*